top of page

 6 Months

-The Emergency Response Service (ERS) of DNV provides 24/7 shore-based damage control support to ocean vessels and offshore units.
-In the case of maritime emergencies, their experts advise ship operators/owners about risks, consequences and possible courses of action.
-One common emergency is when ships lose their engine power and become stranded at sea; this could quickly deteriorate into dangerous situations when the vessel starts drifting uncontrollably due to ocean currents.
+DNV's Emergency Response Service (ERS) provides 24/7 shore-based emergency support to ocean vessels and offshore units.
+One common emergency is when ships lose their engine power and become stranded at sea; this could quickly turn into a dangerous situation when the vessel starts drifting uncontrollably due to ocean currents.
 Thankfully, today ocean sciences are advanced enough that computer simulation models can actually predict object drifting trajectories in real time.
-However, most commercial products in this area suffer from poor user experience.
+However, most commercial products suffer from poor user experience.
 This is unfortunate as the maritime industry as a whole lags behind in terms of digital transformation.
 Hoping to increase their response efficiency during actual emergencies, ERS came to my team at DNV Digital Solutions asking for an easy-to-use tool suitable for a variety of emergency scenarios.

 RESEARCH